-The cosine output of the DDS drives the cosine DAC (300 MSPS maximum).
-Its maximum output amplitude is set by the DAC R{SET} resistor at Pin 56.
-This is a current-output DAC with a full-scale maximum output of 20 mA; however, a nominal 10 mA output current provides best spurious-free dynamic range (SFDR) performance.
-The value of R{SET} is $39.93/I{\text{OUT}}$, where I{OUT} is expressed in amps.
-DAC output compliance specifications limit the maximum voltage developed at the outputs to -0.5~V to +1~V. Voltages developed beyond this limitation cause excessive DAC distortion and possibly permanent damage.
+The sine and cosine outputs of the DDS drive the Q and I DACs, respectively (300 MSPS maximum).
+The maximum amplitudes of these output are set by the DAC R{SET} resistor at Pin 56.
+These are current-output DACs with a full-scale maximum output of 20 mA; however, a nominal 10 mA output current provides the best spurious-free dynamic range (SFDR) performance.
+The value of $R{\rm SET}$ is 39.93/ $I{\rm OUT}$, where $I{\rm OUT}$ is expressed in amps.
+DAC output compliance specifications limit the maximum voltage developed at the outputs to -0.5 V to +1 V. Voltages developed beyond this limitation cause excessive DAC distortion and possibly permanent damage.
 The user must choose a proper load impedance to limit the output voltage swing to the compliance limits.
 Both DAC outputs should be terminated equally for best SFDR, especially at higher output frequencies, where harmonic distortion errors are more prominent.

-The cosine DAC is preceded by an inverse $\sin(x)/x$ filter (also called an inverse sinc filter) that precompensates for DAC output amplitude variations over frequency to achieve flat amplitude response from dc to Nyquist.
-This DAC can be powered down when not needed by setting the DAC PD bit high (Address 1D hex of the control register).
-Cosine DAC outputs are designated as IOUT1 (Pin 48) and $\overline{\rm IOUT1}$ (Pin 49).
+Both DACs are preceded by inverse $\sin(x)/x$ filters (also called inverse sinc filters) that precompensate for DAC output amplitude variations over frequency to achieve flat amplitude response from dc to Nyquist.
+Both DACs can be powered down when not needed by setting the DAC PD bit high (Address 1D hex of the control register).
+I DAC outputs are designated as IOUT1 and $\overline{IOUT1}$, Pin 48 and Pin 49, respectively.
+Q DAC outputs are designated as IOUT2 and $\overline{IOUT2}$, Pin 52 and Pin 51, respectively.